moonlockwood/ClaudeChat/Readme.md

 ## Notes

-This is a starting point to build local custom chat clients with tight integration with an ide or application.
+This is a starting point to build local custom chat clients for tight integration with an ide or application.

 ## Requirements